 While designing your email digest, remember the following best practices:

-- Single-column layout stores enough space for each news or article to be supported by images or placed in separate blocks.
+- A single-column layout has enough space for your article to be supported by images or placed in separate blocks.
 This format does not need a responsive email layout as it is displayed the same way on any device.
 The point is to limit the amount of news you want to provide to your recipients as a too long copy may be annoying to scroll.

-- Two- or three-column layout is suitable for presenting content in a more compact way.
-It gives you more options for experimenting with placement of your blocks, and makes it easy for recipients to scan your email.
+- A two- or three-column layout is suitable for presenting content in a more compact way.
+It gives you more options for experimenting with the placement of your blocks, and makes it easy for recipients to scan your email.
 A responsive template is obligatory in this case.

-- Text-based layout is the easiest to design.
-Yet, while creating such email, try not to stack it with tons of information.
+- A text-based layout is the easiest to design.
+Yet, while creating such an email, try not to stack it with tons of information.
 Structure it well using headings, bulleted lists, and other elements that will help you make your email digest ‘easy to digest.’